 Symptoms to Watch For:

-• Reluctance to play or go on walks
+• Resisting to play or even to walk

 Diagnosis and Treatment:

-• Conservative Management: Weight control, physiotherapy, and anti-inflammatory medications to manage pain and inflammation.
+• The conservative method: Weight control, exercises, as well as anti-inflammatory medications to manage pain and inflammation.

-• Surgical Intervention: For more severe cases, surgical options such as cleaning the joint, re-aligning bones, or joint replacement might be necessary.
+• surgery: For more severe circumstances, surgery procedures such as the cleaning of joints, as well as aligning bones, or replacing an joint might be needed.

 Preventive Measures: